TRAVEL REGULATIONS DURING COVID-19

 - Health and safety protocols and procedures are in place to ensure optimal hygiene levels are maintained at every touchpoint throughout the guest experience.

 - We care deeply about the safety of our staff and provide them with health insurance coverage.

 - Twice-daily temperature and symptom checks for staff are conducted before they enter and exit the property.
 We also do the same for all outside suppliers and service providers.

 - Hosts follow Kamalaya’s strict health and hygiene protocols and government safety regulations.

-- COVID-19 rapid-antibody testing is made available for all our team.
+- COVID-19 rapid-antibody testing is made available for all our teams once per week.